Volodymyr Sosiura: Russian Civil War

+Career

-After the Russian Civil War in Ukraine ended (see Ukraine after Russian Revolution), he studied at the Artem Communist University in Kharkiv from 1922 to 1923, then at the workers' faculty of the Public Education Institute (Kharkiv) from 1923 to 1925.
+After the Russian Civil War in Ukraine ended (see Ukraine after the Russian Revolution), he moved to Kharkiv and was appointed press secretary of Agitprop.
+He then studied at the Artem Communist University in Kharkiv from 1922 to 1923, then at the workers' faculty of the Public Education Institute (Kharkiv) from 1923 to 1925.
 Sosiura belonged to the Ukrainian literary organizations Pluh, Hart, VAPLITE, and the All-Ukrainian Association of Proletarian Writers.

 In the 1920s–30s Sosiura became very popular, but his ideological loyalties were torn between patriotic feelings for Ukraine and those for the Soviet Union and its often-changing ideologies.
 Even though he had long been a member of the CPU(b), he was frequently in conflict with it, and was twice expelled for "nationalistic undertones," he was even forced to undergo a "reeducation" at a factory in 1930–1931.
 Many of Sosiura's poems were not published.
+He was reinstated into the CPU(b) in 1940 after writing a personal letter to Joseph Stalin.

+During World War II, he participated in writer's agitation groups, and published war poems such as Lst do zemliakiv ("Letter to Compatriots"), which was distributed as a leaflet across Ukraine.
+In 1942, he moved to Moscow and started working for the Ukrainian Radio Committee and the Ukrainian Partisan Headquarters.
+In 1942, the Central Committee reassigned him to the Political Directorate of the fronts for the Ukrainian SSR, and he started working as a war correspondent for Za chest Batkivshchyny ("For the Honor of the Motherland").
+In 1944, he wrote his famous poem "Love Ukraine" (Любіть Україну), which was published on 16 May 1944 in Kyivska Pravda and Literatura ta Mystetstvo, and was initially very warmly received.

-In 1948 he was awarded the highest honors of the Stalin Prize, but then he came under harsh criticism for his poem entitled Love Ukraine (Любіть Україну), which was deemed too nationalistic in its tone by several Soviet news-media including Pravda.
-Afterwards his wife was arrested and spent six years in NKVD prisons.
-In 1963, he won the Shevchenko Prize for Swallows on the sun and Happiness of a working family.
+In 1948 he was awarded the highest honors of the Stalin Prize, but then he came under harsh criticism for his poem entitled Love Ukraine, which was deemed too nationalistic in its tone by several Soviet news-media including Pravda.
+Following a meeting with First Secretary of the Ukrainian SSR, Lazyr Melnikov, in July 1951 Sosiura was forced to publish a public "letter of repentance" in Pravda.
+During the scandal, he was publicly denounced by many prominent Ukrainian writers such as Andriy Malyshko and Oleksandr Korniychuk, which Sosiura later said he believed was due to them wanting to deflect suspicion from themselves.
+However, as he later learned, Nikita Khrushchev (who was previously First Secretary of the Ukrainian SSR), defended him, which prevented his arrest or execution.
+It was not until 1953, after Stalin's death, that most people who had publicly renounced him retracted their statements.
+In 1963, he won the Shevchenko Prize for Swallows on the Sun and Happiness of a Working Family.